Online

 Course Description

-Back by popular demand with Santa Fe Workshops, Roxanne Bouché Overton is teaching a five-week online workshop this spring.
+Back by popular demand with Santa Fe Workshops, Roxanne Bouché Overton is teaching a five-week online workshop this winter.
 This program, limited to twelve new students, moves deeply into the technical tools and creative vision of intentional camera movement, multiple exposures, and composite work with the goal of helping each student evolve their unique style and personal voice.

 Roxanne says of this special opportunity to teach and mentor a small group of students, “photography is visual storytelling, but it doesn’t have to be a literal interpretation.
 Life is full of choices, and my choices are rarely literal.
 I want my photography to engage the viewer to use their own imaginations to interpret the stories I tell.
 In this virtual workshop, I look forward to building a creative environment to explore the world of blur.
 We spend our time together focusing on new ways to use ICM, multiple exposures, and some compositing in post-processing to transform literal scenes into something magical.
 Shutter speeds, camera motion, and layering in post are the primary tools we use to craft our images in the world of blur, but most importantly we practice looking differently.”